 To watch more videos about the PACT program, check out our PACT YouTube Playlist!

-Developments selected to be a part of the Permanent Affordability Commitment Together (PACT) program will receive much needed renovations, residents will have access to employment opportunities affiliated with the repairs, and on-site social services will be enhanced.
+Developments selected to be a part of the Permanent Affordability Commitment Together (PACT) program will receive comprehensive renovations, enhanced property management, and expanded on-site social services.

 PACT depends on partnerships with private and non-profit development partners, who will be selected based on resident input.
 Once the property is converted to Project-Based Section 8, NYCHA will lease the land and buildings to the development partners, who will conduct the repairs, serve as the new on-site property manager, and provide enhanced social services and community programs.

-NYCHA needs an estimated $40 billion to fully restore and renovate all of its buildings, but the federal government has provided only a fraction of the funding needed for these improvements.
+NYCHA needs more than $78 billion to fully restore and renovate all of its buildings, but the federal government has provided only a fraction of the funding needed for these improvements.
 We recognize that many of the conditions in NYCHA buildings are unacceptable and unsafe.
 Renovations are long overdue but necessary to ensure that the day-to-day needs of residents are met and living conditions improve.
 PACT is a critical tool that, through partnerships with private and non-profit development partners, allows us to not only modernize homes but also provide enhanced community services and amenities.

 At the beginning of the process, you will have opportunities to learn about PACT and provide feedback on initial plans.
-Your participation will shape a Community Vision, which will guide all of the work completed at your development.
-We will also use the Community Vision to select a development partner who is best positioned to address your goals and priorities.
+Your participation will shape a Community Plan, which will guide all of the work completed at your development.
 Once a development partner is selected, we will work with residents to develop detailed plans for repairs, upgrades, and on-site social services and community programs.
 Your input will be critical in shaping the final plans.

 Use the buttons on the top of this page to navigate to other pages about PACT!

 Linked below are materials that you can print or download: